howie6879/ruia/docs/en/plugins.md

     HackerNewsSpider.start(middleware=middleware)
 ```

-The implementations of third-party extentions will make developing crawlers easier!
+The implementations of third-party plugins will make developing crawlers easier!
-**ruia** do want your developing and uploading your own third-party extensions!
+**ruia** do want your developing and uploading your own third-party plugins!

 [ruia-ua]: https://github.com/ruia-plugins/ruia-ua